 Finland has one of the lowest child poverty rates in the EU, while the female employment rate is among the highest.
 This is largely thanks to strong state support for children and families.
-Child and Family policy in Finland emphasizes reconciling paid employment with family life and ensuring an adequate level of income for families.
-Access to public day care is guaranteed to all children under seven and a generous system of family leave and allowances is designed to help parents cope with their child-raising duties, while keeping their jobs secure.
+Family policy in Finland emphasizes reconciling paid employment with family life and ensuring an adequate level of income for families.
+Access to public day care is guaranteed to all children under seven and a generous system of family leave and allowances helps parents cope with their child-raising duties, while keeping their jobs secure.
 Services for children and families are based on the principle of preventive support.

-All children under seven years of age have an unconditional right to municipal day care services.
-The monthly fee per child varies between €0 and €283 in 2014 depending on the family size and income.
+All children under seven years of age have a right to municipal day care services.
+The monthly fee per child varies between €0 and €283 in 2015 depending on the family size and income.
 Pre-primary education for six-year-old children is free of charge.
-It reaches 98% of the age group.
+It reaches 96% of the age group.

 Despite the availability of daycare, only 22% of children under the age of 3 were taken care of in full-time and 7% in part-time formal childcare in 2013.
 The respective shares of children aged 3 and above are 57% in full-time and 20% in part-time childcare in 2013.
 The total shares of children under the compulsory school-going age in formal childcare (29% of the under-threes, and 77% of those aged 3 and above) thus remain below the Barcelona Targets, but is higher than the EU average.

 One of the basic principles of Finnish education is that all people irrespective of ethnic origin, social background or economic status must have equal access to high-quality education and training.

 In Finland everyone has the right to free basic education, including necessary equipment and text books, school transportation and meals.
 Post-compulsory education is also free: there are no tuition fees in general and vocational upper secondary education, in polytechnics or in universities.